Spot a Fake

 "Spot a Fake" is a song by American singer-songwriter Ava Max.
 It was released on September 20, 2024, through Atlantic Records.

 Background and release

 On July 2, 2024, Max posted a snippet of an early demo of "Spot a Fake" on her social media.

 On September 13, she announced the single's release date along with a new snippet, followed by the reveal of the single's cover art, which pays homage to the 2012 film Moonrise Kingdom three days later.
 Max stated the song and video tell a "story of betrayal and broken girl code" that were "inspired by moments that shook her inner circle".

 In a promotional teaser video, it depicts a friend raising a knife behind Max's back, which fans speculate represented her former collaborator Madison Love.
 It was released for digital download and streaming on September 20.
-It was written by Max, LØLØ, Salem Ilese, and its producer Grand Boutin.
+It was written by Max, LØLØ, Salem Ilese, and its producer Grant Boutin.